ta-data-lis/lab-tableau/README.md

 ## Getting Started

 For this lab, you will be given a [dataset](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps#AppleStore.csv) for which you have to understand and prepare a story on Tableau.
-Upload the script in this repo (please make it readable and with comments in both cases), along the Tableau workbook link.
+Upload the script in this repo (please make it readable and with comments), along the Tableau workbook link.
 Use Tableau for data visualisation.

 ## Content of MVP